 In all experiments, $c_i = r_i$ (checkpoint and recovery costs are identical for a task) and D = 0 (downtime is zero seconds).
-We present results for the different workflows in the particular case where $c_i = w_i/10$, and for a MTBF of 10^3 s (except for GENOME where the average weight of each task is significantly longer than for other graphs, in which case we consider a MTBF of 10^4 s).
-These results are very similar to the results that we obtained for MTBF values between 10^2 and 10^7 seconds, and for $c_i = w_i/100$ or $c_i = c$ (constant for all i).
-See Appendix A for all results.
+We focus mainly on the particular case where $c_i = 0.1w_i$ , and for a MTBF of 10s (except for GENOME where the average weight of each task is significantly longer than for other DAGs, in which case we consider a MTBF of 10s).
 We vary the number of tasks in each workflow from 50 to 700.
-All figures in the next section show the number of tasks on the horizontal axis and the ratio of the expected execution time (T) over the execution time of a failure-free, checkpoint-free execution (T{inf}) on the vertical axis (lower values are better).
-The expected execution time T is computed using the method described in Section 4.2.
+Unless stated otherwise, the figures show the number of tasks on the horizontal axis and the ratio of the expected execution time (T) over the execution time of a failure-free, checkpoint-free execution $(T{inf})$ on the vertical axis (lower values are better).
+The expected execution time T is computed using the method described in Section 5.

-6.2 Results
+7.2 Results

-We find that our results strongly depend on the structure of the DAG, meaning that trends and relative performance of heuristics vary between each workflow type.
+We find that our results strongly depend on the structure of the DAG, meaning that the relative performance of the heuristics vary between each workflow type.
 Consequently, we do not show results aggregated over all workflows.
-The goal of our experiments is to determine for each workflow (i) which DAG linearization strategy is best and (ii) which checkpointing strategy is best, hoping to identify strategies that are good across different workflows.
+The goal of our experiments is to determine for each workflow (i) which DAG linearization strategy is best, and (ii) which checkpointing strategy is best, hoping to identify strategies that work well across different workflows.